 - Fish is done when it flakes easily with a fork.

-I usually serve Asian flavored salmon with a wild rice pilaf and steamed asparagus or grilled spinach for an easy, satisfying meal.
+I usually serve Asian flavored salmon with a wild rice pilaf and sauteed spinach or grilled asparagus for an easy, satisfying meal.